Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Interactive and learnable LLM-driven cooperative driving framework

 \section{Interactive and learnable LLM-driven cooperative driving framework}

 Leveraging the cooperative driving ability of CAV can significantly improve the safety and efficiency of traffic systems.
 However, the current research often focuses on single-scenario, single-function cooperation, leading to insufficient interaction capabilities and a lack of continuous learning capabilities.
-Utilizing the extensive world knowledge and strong reasoning capabilities of LLMs holds promise for addressing these challenges and achieving all-scenario and all-level cooperative automation, thereby fully unleashing the potential of CAVs to transform traffic systems.
-As a solution, we propose CoDrivingLLM: an interactive and learnable LLM-driven cooperative driving framework for all scenarios and all cooperative driving automation.
+Utilizing the extensive world knowledge and strong reasoning capabilities of LLMs holds promise for addressing these challenges and achieving all-scenario and all-CDA, thereby fully unleashing the potential of CAVs to transform traffic systems.
+As a solution, we propose CoDrivingLLM: an interactive and learnable LLM-driven cooperative driving framework for all-scenarios and all-CDA.

 CoDrivingLLM mainly contains three modules: the environment module, the reasoning module, and the memory module.
 In this section, we first introduce the overall framework of CoDrivingLLM and then provide detailed explanations of each module.